-Remember, you’re just an observer to hundreds (if not thousands) of years of culture in the making.
-Throughout history there have been many attempts to wipe out lots of cultures, and yet they have survived against the odds and now belong to a group of incredibly proud people who for the most part would love to share their culture with you.
-Being able to take part in new cultural experiences respectfully is such a gift and so many amazing opportunities can be found when you hold off on the judgement and experience cultures in their most authentic form – you’re in a new country after all!
+Remember, you are an observer to hundreds (if not thousands) of years of culture in the making.
+For cultures that have faced the wrath of imperialism, the 'quirkiness' we often see in their traditions are an integrally important part of their cultural foundation.
+For the most part, people of these cultures want to share their cultures with you and yes, that might just include the parts that we find 'strange' rather than endearing.
+My point is, being able to take part in new cultural experiences respectfully is a gift.
+So many amazing opportunities can be found when you hold off on the judgement and experience cultures in their most authentic form - you’re in a new country after all!

-It might feel alien at first to take part in a religious or spiritual ceremony that’s completely different to your own, or eat food you’d never consider trying at home, but this is where memories are made and culture is truly experienced.
+It might feel alien at first to take part in a religious or spiritual ceremony that’s completely different to your own, or eat food you’d never consider trying at home, but this is where the best memories are made and culture is truly experienced.
 It’s also important however, to remember that the countries that you’re visiting aren’t the romanticised versions of Hollywood to be fetishized; this isn’t ‘Eat, Pray, Love’ and you probably aren’t going to “find yourself” in India or Thailand (no matter how much yoga you do or how many Buddhist retreats you take part in), but that doesn’t mean you can’t enjoy your time there and take from it a new perspective of life.
+This is a whole other kettle of fish however...

 If we are to continue to see these beautiful destinations, and experience their awe-inspiring cultures, we must change how we approach tourism before it’s too late.
 The solution?
 Be respectful, be open, and leave nothing but footprints for the most culture-conscious travelling experiences.